Welcome back to the now K-8 library! What will you discover today?

 Future Building Project, Library Without Walls

 The imagined library space and experience in the Reggio inspired future building on our campus is exciting.
-Italian architect Michele Zini factors visibility, accessibility, natural lighting and beauty into the information literacy environment.
+Italian architect Michele Zini, ZPZ Partners, factors visibility, accessibility, natural lighting and beauty into the information literacy environment.
 It will invite students into their personal experiences with print while integrating technology tools to promote curiosity, flexible thinking and independence.

 Appreciating Our Growth: La Scuola Library Program Timeline

 small, separate space larger, multiple purpose space open, active access, dynamic